AshBardhan/100-days-of-code/log.md

 **Today's Progress**:

-1. Continue practising `React` with tutorials from @CalebCurry.
+1. Continue practising `React` with tutorials.
 2. Implement `Tailwind CSS` and `React Bootstrap` into this `React` app for styling and pre-defined components respectively.
 3. Developed more functionalities into this app:
     - Display a list of items